-Length: The base number of syllables a spell must consist of in order to be cast; this does not include any reductions.
+Length: The base number of syllables, as well as the base amount of time (in seconds), a spell must consist of in order to be cast; this does not include any reductions.

 Range: The range of a spell, 'touch' or 'throwing distance' for example.